girinath03/Enrollment-System/README.md

 # Enrollment-System
-Database connection with JDBC for college student enrollment system.
+Database connection by using JDBC for college student enrollment system.